 - Tax implications of transferring property into trust.
 Be sure you understand when and how the property in the trust will be taxed and make sure your strategic asset protection plan minimizes your tax liability.

 There are other factors relevant to selecting the best type of trust to use for asset protection.
-You should work with Parman & Easterday to get personalized advice from an Overland Park trust lawyer who can assist you in choosing the type of trust that makes the most sense to meet your needs.
+You should work with Parman & Easterday to get personalized advice from a trust lawyer who can assist you in choosing the type of trust that makes the most sense to meet your needs.